-Andrew Wartell, since February 2009, is CEO of Wartell Consulting, providing advice and guidance to public and private organizations in the areas of Security Analysis, Technology and Operations.
-Mr. Wartell is on the Board of Directors of Vidsys, Red5Security, and a member of the Board of Advisors of Astrella, Bridgeborn and Confluence.
-He has provided Physical Security and Explosives Mitigation expertise to DOD/Combating Terrorism Technical Support Office and other government agencies.
-Mr. Wartell also sits on the Boards of The Foundation for Safer Schools, dedicated to provide funding for schools for training staff and hardening facilities to mitigate active shooter incidents.
+Andrew Wartell serves as CEO of Wartell Consulting, providing advice and guidance to public and private organizations in the areas of Security Analysis, Technology and Operations.
+Wartell is on the Board of Directors of Vidsys and is a member of the Board of Advisors of Astrella, Bridgeborn and Confluence.
+He has provided Physical Security and Explosives Mitigation expertise to the DOD/Combating Terrorism Technical Support Office and other government agencies.
+Wartell also sits on the Boards of The Foundation for Safer Schools, dedicated to provide funding for schools for training staff and hardening facilities to mitigate active shooter incidents.

-Mr. Wartell retired from the Central Intelligence Agency in 2002.
-His final assignment was as Associate Director of the DCI/Center for Security Evaluation where he managed the DCI’s physical, technical and counterintelligence security oversight of diplomatic construction, worldwide – to include the US embassies in Moscow and Beijing.
+He retired from the Central Intelligence Agency in 2002.
+His final assignment was as Associate Director of the DCI/Center for Security Evaluation where he managed the DCI’s physical, technical and counterintelligence security oversight of diplomatic construction worldwide – to include the US embassies in Moscow and Beijing.
 He was the Intelligence Community expert on the risk of surreptitious entry and had oversight of the US Government technical and HUMINT threat assessment process.

-Mr. Wartell holds a Bachelor of Science degree in Biology/Chemistry from the University of New Mexico, a Master of Science degree in Forensic Chemistry from the University of Pittsburgh, a Diploma from the National Defense University/National War College, and Diploma from the National Defense University/Capstone General and Flag Officer Course.
+He holds a Bachelor of Science degree in Biology/Chemistry from the University of New Mexico, a Master of Science degree in Forensic Chemistry from the University of Pittsburgh, a Diploma from the National Defense University/National War College, and a Diploma from the National Defense University/Capstone General and Flag Officer Course.